prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

 $ npm install @11ty/eleventy@^1.0.0
 ```

-I also recommend updating your `.eleventy.js` configuration file structure to export your `prismicPluginOptions` alongside your Eleventy config function.
+It's also recommended to update your `.eleventy.js` configuration file structure to export your `prismicPluginOptions` alongside your Eleventy config function.
 This helps to ensure setting up [previews](#previews-experimental) will be straightforward should you decide to set them up:

 ```javascript
 const {